 Let us now return and analyze the singular branch.
 Here the secondary constraint is $Q=0$, while $p_{\phi}$ is left undetermined.
 The crucial difference in comparison to the regular branch is that $Q=0$ is not a first class constraint.
 This can be seen from its non-vanishing commutator with \eqref{eq: Ham1: primary constraint Q}.
 In turn \eqref{eq: Ham1: primary constraint Q} becomes a second class constraint as well.
 Consequently, the consistency condition for $Q=0$ allows us to determine the last multiplier $\alpha$:

-Therefore we get the Hamiltonian
+Therefore, we get the Hamiltonian

-Here, it should be noticed that the Hamiltonian depends linearly on the momentum $p_\phi$, that is different from the case of the regular branch with $p_\phi=0$, which is the manifestation of the Ostrogradsky ghost\footnote{The Ostrogradsky ghost is usually considered to imply instability, but there is a recent exception \cite{Deffayet:2021nnt} from this common lore.}, see \cite{Ostrogradsky:1850fid,Woodard:2006nt}.
-If one would like to avoid the appearance of such a ghost degree of freedom, one can consider the model with $L = 1/2 q^2$, for example, in which there is no dynamics in the regular branch, but a new healthy degree of freedom appears in the singular branch.
-Crucially, the fact that $Q=0$ and \eqref{eq: Ham1: primary constraint Q} are second class is reflected in the number of degrees of freedom in the theory, which is now
+Here, it should be noticed that contrary to the regular branch the Hamiltonian depends linearly on the momentum $p_\phi$, that is different from the case of the regular branch with $p_\phi=0$, which is the manifestation of the Ostrogradsky ghost\footnote{The Ostrogradsky ghost is usually considered to imply instability, but there is a recent exception \cite{Deffayet:2021nnt} from this common lore.}, see \cite{Ostrogradsky:1850fid,Woodard:2006nt}.
+If one would like to avoid the appearance of such a ghost degree of freedom, one can consider the model with $L = q^2/2$, for example, in which there is no dynamics in the regular branch, but a new healthy degree of freedom appears in the singular branch.
+Finally, the fact that $Q=0$ and \eqref{eq: Ham1: primary constraint Q} are second class is reflected in the number of degrees of freedom in the theory, which is now

-which has clearly increased in comparison with the regular branch.
+and clearly has doubled in comparison with the regular branch.
 This can be easily traced to the consistency condition \eqref{eq: Ham1: branching consistency condition}, where the Jacobian \eqref{eq: ex1: Jacobian} enters as an overall factor.
-Hence \emph{any} singular point of the Jacobian can be taken as a novel branch of the theory.
-This allows us to evade the constraint $p_{\phi}=0$ opening the possibility of non-vanishing second derivative of $q$.
+Hence, \emph{any} singular point of the Jacobian can be taken as a novel branch of the theory.
+Crucially, this allows us to evade the constraint $p_{\phi}=0$ opening the possibility of non-vanishing second derivative of $q$.
 Instead we get